 Thanksgiving recipes are everywhere.
 In magazines, on TV, online… Don’t you think it’s a little overkill?
 After all, Thanksgiving is just one meal.

-At Cheap Recipe Blog, we’re taking a different approach.
-A money-saving one, because that’s just how we roll.
+This year, I’m taking a different approach.
+A money-saving one, because that’s just how I roll.

 Two words: Thanksgiving leftovers.

 One of the most bang-for-your-buck tips to save money on food is to make use of leftovers.
 And what better time to do this than Thanksgving, when your fridge is filled with overwhelming amounts of leftover turkey, stuffing, mashed potatoes, sweet potatoes, and the such?

 First up: Turkey chili.
 This is my go-to chili recipe.
 It’s hearty, healthy, spicy, and slightly sweet.
 If it’s not Thanksgiving time and you don’t have leftover turkey to use up, simply sub ground beef, another meat, or make this vegetarian.